gaultier/blog/advent_of_code_2018_5_revisited.md

 We now can focus on implementing `solve`.
 It's a one to one translation of the pseudo-code.
 We just have to judiciously choose which registers to use based on the x64 System V ABI to avoid bookkeeping work of saving and restoring registers.
 For example, we use `rax` to store `remaining_count` since this will be the return value, so that we do not have to do anything special at the end of the function.

-Another pitfall to be aware of is that since we are dealing with ascii characters, we could use the 8 bit form of the registers.
+Another pitfall to be aware of is that since we are dealing with ASCII characters, we could use the 8 bit form of the registers.
 However, some opcode such as `imul` are not usable with these.
 We have to use the 16, 32, or 64 bit form.
 This does not compile:

 ```x86asm
   mov dl, 2